The House last struggled to elect a speaker 100 years ago. Here's what happened

 The motion to vacate the chair was famously used to take down the autocratic Republican Speaker Joe Cannon of Illinois (the "last of the czars") in 1910.
 Cannon had and abused absolute power over committee chairs and assignments, floor procedure and rules for debate.
 No one since has had anything akin to this level of authority.

 At the height of his power, Cannon not only chose all the committee chairs, he chose all the members of all the committees.
-He also made himself chairman of the Rules Committee, determined which bills and amendments would be allowed on the floor and which members would be permitted to speak.
+He was chairman of the Rules Committee and he determined which bills and amendments would be allowed on the floor and which members would be permitted to speak.

 One inquiring constituent who asked a member for a copy of the House rules in that era was said to have received an envelope that contained only a picture of Joe Cannon.

-The Cannon House Office Building, originally just the House Office Building, was the first such structure on the Hill to bear a person's name.
+Defeated in the 1912 election, he returned two years later and served several additional terms as a rank and file member.
+On his last day in office he was featured on the cover of the first issue of the new Time Magazine (March 3, 1923).

+The first official building housing the offices of House members was opened in 1908 and called the House Office Building.
+Later it was called the Old House Building.
+In 1962, it was named for Cannon.
 It stands as a monument both to the preeminence of the speakership and the impermanence of power.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.